bedops/bedops/docs/content/revision-history.rst

   * Documentation updates for ``gtf2bed`` and ``gff2bed``.
   * Sample input updated for ``gtf2bed`` and ``gff2bed`` online documentation to resolve `issue 240 <https://github.com/bedops/bedops/issues/240>`_.
   * Conversion of GTF to BED would fail with an error where one of either the ``gene_id`` or ``transcript_id`` attribute is missing, such as in Ensembl-sourced GTF.
 This behavior has been changed to a warning.
+  * Application parameters that require strings are checked for ``NULL`` string values, returning with an error when a required parameter is missing.
+Resolves `issue 256 <https://github.com/bedops/bedops/issues/256>`_ and more generally for other options.

 * :ref:`starch <starch>`